 In 1689 James ll came out of exile into Ireland and along with him was Patrick Sarsfield.
 It is recorded that Sarsfield in command of a force of 500 men operating around Lough Erne and Ballyshannon had suffered defeats at the hands of Williamite forces from Enniskillen.
 King William’s forces were winning battles in Ulster, the city of Derry was relieved from a siege laid down by the Jacobite army.

 Sarsfield was a daring and courageous soldier whose men respected and trusted him.
-His greatest success was at the first siege of Limerick and for this he was made the first Earl of Lucan and given the rank of Lieutenant General.
+His greatest success was at the first siege of Limerick and for this, he was made the first Earl of Lucan and given the rank of Lieutenant General.

 The battle of Limerick

-In July 1691, Sarsfield was serving with the French General, the Marquis de Saint Ruth at Aughrim but the Williamite forces were able to out manoeuvre them and inflict terrible losses of over 7000 men, upon the Jacobites.
+In July 1691, Sarsfield was serving with the French General, the Marquis de Saint Ruth at Aughrim but the Williamite forces were able to outmaneuver them and inflict terrible losses of over 7000 men, upon the Jacobites.
 By this time James had not only fled the field at the battle of the Boyne but had fled Ireland for the safety of France.
 It was left to Sarsfield to hold what he could so he took his army to Limerick where they tried to repair the crumbling walls.
 At Limerick, they were besieged by an army under Baron van Ginkel.
 St. Roth the Jacobite leader literally lost his head to a cannonball and the defense of the city was left to Sarsfield.

-The battle for Limerick was very intense with both sides suffering heavy losses and recognising the futility of a long siege Sarsfield sued for terms.
+The battle for Limerick was very intense with both sides suffering heavy losses and recognizing the futility of a long siege Sarsfield sued for terms.
 Baron van Ginkel, just as keen as Sarsfield, to halt the killings, was very generous.
-He would allow Sarsfield, with his officers and men, their regimental colours and accompanied by their families to decamp for France.
+He would allow Sarsfield, with his officers and men, their regimental colors and accompanied by their families to decamp for France.
 He also offered treaty terms that would permit the retention of holdings and the freedom for religious worship.